 My host recommended Guacimontones, among a few other ideas, like Tequila (the town, not the booze, but where the booze comes from) and Ameca, where coffee is made.
 For me it was an easy choice.
 Liquor and coffee don’t interest me, but I love visiting pyramids.
 Every site is different, even in the same culture.
 And there are so many different cultures, beyond the Aztecs, Olmecs and Mayans, more that most people have heard of.
 I choose pyramids every chance I get.

 My day at Guachimontones brought unexpected surprises.
 There was no easy way to visit the site without a car.
 There’s no bus service to the area, my usual form of transport in Mexico.
 It was about an hour from Guadalajara and a taxi would be expensive.
-So I splurged a bit and signed up for an Airbnb Experience for only $40 USD.
+So I splurged a bit and signed up for an Airbnb Experience “Guachimont Ancestral Pyramids” for only $45 USD.
 Our day trip included transportation from Guadalajara and the entrance fee.
 Alejandro, our 5-star guide, even supplied bottled water and fruit to snack on.

 From Guadalajara he drove us out of town on Highway 15 towards Puerto Vallarta (only 4-5 hours away, though he said traffic can be a crawl on a busy weekend like Semana Santa).
 Guachimontones is about an hour from Guadalajara, a little past the turnoff for Tequila, with Ameca a bit further down the road.
 Alejandro (or Alex) pointed out a large bioreserve as we drove by called Bosque de la Primavera.
 He told us there are water parks and ecotourist attractions in the reserve.